-Name of City: CITY AND COUNTY OF SAN FRANCISCO

-Name of Bond Issue:Improvement Area No. 1 of the City and County of San Francisco Community Facilities District No. 2016-1 (Treasure Island) Special Tax Bonds, Series 2020

-Date of Issuance: October 29, 2020

-NOTICE IS HEREBY GIVEN to the Municipal Securities Rulemaking Board that the City has not provided an Annual Report with respect to the above-named Bonds as required by Section 3 of the Continuing Disclosure Certificate of the City and County of San Francisco, dated October 29, 2020.
-The City anticipates that the Annual Report will be filed by \\\\\.
+Name of City: CITY AND COUNTY OF SAN FRANCISCO Name of Bond Issue: Improvement Area No. 1 of the City and County of San Francisco Community Facilities District No. 2016-1 (Treasure Island) Special Tax Bonds, Series 2021 Date of Issuance: August 12, 2021 provided an Annual R Continuing Disclosure EREBY GIVEN to the Municipal Securities Rulemaking Board that the City has not be deport with respect to the above-named Bonds as required by Section 3 of the Certificate of the City and County of San Francisco, dated August 12, 2021.
+The Annual Report will be filed by CITY AND COUNTY OF SAN FRANCISCO stop By: [to be signed only if filed] Title:

-Dated: \\\\, 20\\

-stop